MagnusSmith/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 1. Shape is a sealed interface, allowing only permitting Circle, Rectangle, Triangle and Pentagon to implement it.
 2. Circle and Rectangle Triangle and Pentagon are records, concisely defining the data they hold.
 3. Shapes demonstrates using pattern matching with switch to handle different Shape types and perform operations like calculating area, perimeter or scaling.
 The compiler ensures that all possible Shape types are covered in the switch.

+Comparison with the Visitor Pattern

+- **Verbosity**: The Visitor pattern requires a lot of boilerplate code, with separate visitor interfaces and classes for each operation.
+ADTs with pattern matching are more concise.
+- **Openness to Extension**: Adding a new type to the hierarchy with the Visitor pattern requires modifying the visitor interface and all its implementations, violating the Open/Closed Principle.
+With ADTs, you only need to add a new record/case to the sealed hierarchy and update the pattern matching expressions.
+- **Exhaustiveness Checking**: The compiler cannot guarantee that all possible types are handled in the Visitor pattern, leading to potential runtime errors.
+With sealed types and pattern matching, the compiler can perform exhaustiveness checking, ensuring that all cases are handled.

+In summary, ADTs, particularly in modern Java with records, sealed interfaces, and pattern matching, offer a more elegant, type-safe, and maintainable approach to modeling complex data and their behavior, compared to traditional techniques like the Visitor pattern.